paulosabayomi/broken-web-links-checker-and-analyzer/README.md

 # Broken web links Checker and Analyzer
-Python file for checking for broken links and analyzing links status on a single webpage
+Python script for checking for broken links and analyzing links status on a single webpage
 or all webpages of a website

 it also has the support of using XML sitemap of a website to check for the broken links and analyze links in all webpages of the website